pauljamescleary/vinyldns-java-sample/README.md

 ### BatchRequestBuilder

 This app has a `BatchRequestBuilder` that simplifies the process of making Batch Change requests.
-It works with a set of classes that further simplify things:
+Some things to keep in mind:

+1. _CREATING_ an A+PTR record requires _TWO_ changes, an ADD for the A, and an ADD for the PTR
+1. _CHANGING THE IP_ for an A+PTR requires _FOUR_ changes: DELETE A, DELETE PTR, ADD A, ADD PTR
+1. _DELETING_ an A+PTR requires _TWO_ changes, a DELETE A and DELETE PTR

+As this can be confusing, the `BatchChangeRequestHelper` and the `RecordItem` classes simplify that process.

 * `RecordItem` - this is a single record to be created / updated / deleted in a batch change
 * `APtrRecordItem` - represents a change that will work on both an A and it's corresponding PTR record